-TechCrunch’s Enterprise event early bird deadline extended: buy now & save $100 – TechCrunch
+TechCrunch’s Enterprise event early-bird deadline extended: buy now & save $100 – TechCrunch

 Even the most enterprising startup founders can suffer a bout of procrastination or last-minute decision making.
 We get it.
 That’s why we’re extending the early-bird deadline for TC Sessions: Enterprise 2019 in San Francisco on September 5.

 You now have until August 16 at 11:59 p.m.
 (PT) to save $100 on this day-long conference focused on the richest, most competitive tech behemoth, enterprise software.
-Buy your early bird ticket now and save.
+Buy your early-bird ticket now and save.

 More than 1,000 attendees will join us, including some of the industry’s biggest names, best technologies, disruptive founders and intrepid VCs — the people making it happen in enterprise today.
 Not to drop names, but here are a few of the people who will be on stage with TechCrunch’s editors: